Amsterdam/design-system/packages/react/README.md

 ## Getting started

-Install the React packages, like so:
+Install the React package:

 `npm install @amsterdam/design-system-react`

+This will automatically add separate packages containing our design tokens, assets, icons, and stylesheets.

-Import the components and CSS you need, for example:
+Import the components and stylesheets you need, for example:

 ```javascript
 import { Paragraph } from "@amsterdam/design-system-react";